 Series D in 2015

-Providence Medical Technology is a medical device company dedicated to developing innovative solutions for cervical spine conditions in the United States and internationally.
-The company specializes in the design of surgical instrumentation and implants that address cervical degenerative disc disease through a unique approach to indirect decompression and fusion.
-Its primary offerings include the DTRAX Spinal System, which consists of single-use disposable instruments for accessing the spine via posterior incisions, and the DTRAX Cervical Cage, designed to treat cervical radiculopathy by facilitating indirect decompression and fusion.
-Additionally, the company provides the DTRAX Graft, a structural allograft for posterior fusion support, and the DTRAX Facet System, a sterile kit containing necessary tools and implants for single-level surgeries.
+Providence Medical Technology, Inc. is a medical device company specializing in innovative solutions for cervical spine conditions, operating in the United States and internationally.
+The company has developed a proprietary approach to cervical fusion, offering a range of products designed to treat cervical degenerative disc disease through indirect decompression and fusion.
+Its product lineup includes the DTRAX Spinal System, which comprises single-use disposable instruments for accessing the spine via posterior surgical incisions; the DTRAX Cervical Cage for treating cervical radiculopathy; the DTRAX Graft, a structural allograft for supporting posterior fusion; and the DTRAX Facet System, a sterile kit containing necessary tools and implants for single-level surgeries.
 Providence Medical Technology distributes its products through a network of distributors and sales representatives and is headquartered in Lafayette, California.

 CyMedica Orthopedics, Inc. is a medical device company focused on developing and commercializing innovative products for joint injuries and the associated muscle atrophy.
 Founded in 2013 and based in Scottsdale, Arizona, CyMedica offers a range of orthopedic solutions that utilize proprietary neuromuscular electrical stimulation technology.
 Its flagship product, e-vive, provides individualized muscle stimulation therapy through a wireless and app-controlled system, allowing patients to engage in their rehabilitation while tracking progress and sharing data with clinicians.
 Additionally, the company offers a variety of products, including the Conductive garment, which ensures effective muscle activation, the ACL Brace for post-operative support, and The QB1 System, designed to empower patients in overcoming quadricep weakness.
 These devices aim to stabilize joints, prevent muscle weakening during recovery, and improve patient outcomes while reducing the likelihood of readmission.